 We wanted to take Toddler H to see Santa on a steam train as she loves her train set and Thomas the Tank Engine.
-We wanted it to be special and not necessarily just about seeing Santa in case she didn’t understand or cried.
-So we headed to Evesham, around 30-40 minutes from Cheltenham or Gloucester, to their Santa train.
+She has just tuned two so we wanted it to be special and not necessarily just about seeing Santa in case she didn’t understand or cried.
+With this in mind we booked the Santa train at Evesham Country Park (The Valley).
+We headed to Evesham, around 30-40 minutes from Cheltenham or Gloucester, to their Santa train.

 We thought this would tick all the boxes: